raceintospace/raceintospace/doc/manual/manual.md

 ### Cricket / LK Module

 This is a one-person lunar module capable of landing on the Moon and returning to an orbiting spacecraft.
-This module is required for Gemini/Voskhod, but can also be used with Apollo/Soyuz or XMS-2/Lapot.
+It's required for Gemini/Voskhod, but can also be used with Apollo/Soyuz or XMS-2/Lapot.
 On LOR missions it will require a kicker.
 The LK was known as L-3 in BARIS and early versions of RIS.
 It may seem counterintuitive that a smaller lander would cost more, but the one-person craft requires more automated systems and backups to compensate for the lack of a second pilot.

 ### A-Kicker